 In benefit of the millions of artisanal and small-scale miners worldwide, this archive has replaced what was previously the Communities and Small-scale Mining (CASM) initiative which is now defunct.
-As a way to ‘recover’ the many lost documents that were hosted on the previous CASM website and to continue the sharing of knowledge on artisanal small scale mining, the Artisanal Small-scale Mining Knowledge Sharing Archive aims to contribute to and collaborate with global ASM knowledge hub initiatives.
+To recover the lost documents that were hosted on the previous CASM website and to continue sharing knowledge on artisanal small-scale mining, the Artisanal Small-scale Mining Knowledge Sharing Archive aims to contribute to and collaborate with global ASM knowledge hub initiatives.

 Non-profit organisation dedicated to protecting communities and the environment from the adverse impacts of mineral and energy development while promoting sustainable solutions.
 EARTHWORKS has written a series of reports on mining and how the jewellery industry has fallen short.

 A membership-based platform for both brands and suppliers of sustainable fashion.
 The Ethical Fashion Forum runs a sustainable brand showcase publishing brand and retailer look books as well as a showcase of their sustainable supplier members.
 The Ethical Fashion Forum has also created an online platform called Common Objective, which matches members with people and resources to help them succeed as a sustainable brand.